wang0665/SmartDB-InfluxDB/InfluxDB.md

 ### Visualization tools for InfluxDB

-Suppose you IP address is 127.0.0.1 [replace this accordingly]
+- Suppose you IP address is 127.0.0.1 [replace this accordingly]

-The visualization address will be 127.0.0.1:8888.
+- The visualization address will be 127.0.0.1:8888.

-The manual of how to use Chronograf is [here](https://docs.influxdata.com/chronograf/v1.7/)
+- The manual of how to use Chronograf is [here](https://docs.influxdata.com/chronograf/v1.7/)

+- This tool provides an easy way to understand the DB base structure and you can do some simple plot to better understand the structure.

 The Database name is "SDB"